We use cookies on this site to enhance your experience.

 Dear Golden Hawk,

 Hawk Walk is run by student volunteers who operate in pairs to walk with Laurier students and staff.
 If you feel uncomfortable walking by yourself, connect with the Hawk Walk team.
-Two volunteers will meet you where you’re at, on- or off-campus, and depending on distance, will either walk with you or drive you in the Hawk Walk van to your desired location.
+Two volunteers will meet you where you’re at, on- or off-campus, and will either walk with you or drive you in the Hawk Walk van to your desired location.

 If you are at any point concerned about your safety, contact the Special Constable Service (SCS) on your campus.
 Special Constables are civilians who have the legal authority to lay charges and make arrests on campus.
 They also conduct foot, bike, and vehicle patrols of campus to ensure your safety and are the first responders for any emergency situations on campus.
 Each constable is there for your safety and can help you out with any concerns you may have.